svoop/dry-credentials/README.md

 end
 ```

+⚠️ The `dir` must exist and have the proper permissions set.

 Now initialize the credentials for this `env`:

 ```ruby
 App.credentials.edit!
 ```

-And it creates `/path/to/credentials/sandbox.yaml.enc` (where the encrypted credentials are stored) and opens this file using your favourite editor as per the `EDITOR` environment variable.
+It creates `/path/to/credentials/sandbox.yaml.enc` (where the encrypted credentials are stored) and opens this file using your favourite editor as per the `EDITOR` environment variable.

 For the sake of this example, let's assume you paste the following credentials: